berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 > _During his talk, an alternative thought occurred to mesomething I’ve only had glances of in the corners of my mind.
 What if mathematics is just one language invented and used by humansnot a language of the universe like Galileo or Einstein thought.
 That brought to mind a dog I saw while I was walking to the lecture hall this morning.
 I remember seeing it playing on the lawn, catching a tennis ball.
 That dog wasn’t solving polynomial expressions in its brain to predict a projectile trajectory, but it caught the ball easily.
 Does a human brain solve polynomials to interact with projectiles?
 Or is math more like a secondary human tooland other creatures have their own cognitive tools, even for performing similar actions.
 This might mean that math is part of a construct, part of human rationality, but that’s not a rationality that all creatures engage._

 _Professor Ruiz:_ Honestly, that is incredible to hear.
 I have researched this history and I thought I understood what Xiloj was doing.
 But how she first started contemplating what Memo worked with?
-That is totally new…to me.
+That is totally new… to me.

 _President Jimenez:_ Go on…